christophihl/startupengineer/content/_repos/dat_sci_3/15_rep_stock.md

   <div id="clear"></div>
 </div>

-**Moving Average Indicators**

-????: Vielleicht weiter runter an die passende stelle

-In stock analysis, comparing moving averages can help determine if a stock is likely to continue going up or down.
-This is a simple form of a technical trading pattern.

-Short (Fast) Moving Average: Uses a shorter time window (e.g. 20-days).
-Indicates short term trend.
-Long (Slow) Moving Average: Uses a longer time window (e.g. 50-days).
-Indicates longterm trend.

 **App Workflow - Steps**

 Tip: Break up your analysis into modular functions.
 This will help big time in the Shiny Apps.
+We will build the following functions:

-1. Get Stock list
+1. Get stock lists
 2. Extract symbol based on user input
 3. Get Stock data
 4. Plot stock data
 5. Generate commentary
-6. Test workflow
-7. Save scripts

-?????????
-BREAKPOINT
+6. Save scripts (so that we can update our functions easily)

 ### 1.1 Get the stock list

-Retrieve the stock in a index.
-The list of stock indicies that we have supplied are: DAX, SP500, DOW, NASDAQ100.
+We want to have a list of stocks, that the user can select from.
+We need a function that retrieves all the stocks in a given index.
+The following function is designed for the three major US indices and the biggest German index containing the 30 largest German blue-chip companies:

+* DAX30
+* SP500
+* DOW30
+* NASDAQ100

 You can modify the list as you want.
-You can add more indices and ETFs.

---> List of stocks, that the user can select from

-Our approach is retrieving the names and stock symbols from wikipedia:
+You can add any indices and ETFs to the following scheme.
+The function is currently built for retrieving the lists (names and symbols) from the corresponding wikipedia pages:

+KLÄRUNG `OLI`: Komplette function oder sollen die Teile selbst bauen?

 ```r
 get_stock_list <- function(stock_index = "SP500") {